RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 | `RETRIES`           | Number of times to retry connecting to the Event Channel.
 (Integer)                         |
 | `THRESHOLD`         | log4cxx log level; `FATAL`, `WARN`, `ERROR`, `INFO`, `DEBUG`, `TRACE`.                     |

-In the following example, a component configured with this log4j properties file publishes log messages with a severity of `ERROR` or higher to the Event Channel `ERROR_LOG_CHANNEL` in the domain, `REDHAWK_DEV`.
+In the following example, a component configured with this log4j properties file publishes log messages with a severity of `ERROR` or higher to the Event Channel `ERROR_LOG_CHANNEL` in the domain `REDHAWK_DEV`.
 The threshold level for the appender supersedes the `rootLogger`’s logging level.

 ```bash
 log4j.rootLogger=INFO,stdout,pse